device-management-toolkit/docs/docs/Tutorials/apiTutorial.md

 [RPS API Docs](./../APIs/indexRPS.md){: .md-button .md-button--primary target=_blank }

 ## Explore the UI Toolkit
-In addition to REST API calls, the Open AMT Cloud Toolkit provides a reference implementation console.
+In addition to REST API calls, the Device Management Toolkit provides a reference implementation console.
 Add manageability features to the console with prebuilt React components, such as Keyboard, Video, and Mouse (KVM).

 [Get Started with the UI Toolkit](../Tutorials/uitoolkitReact.md){: .md-button .md-button--primary }